tusharhchhabra/geko-games-db/README.md

 ## Features

-- **Search Functionality**: Quickly find games with a robust search feature.
+- **Search Functionality**: Quickly find games using the persistent search bar.
-- **Filter Options**: Narrow down search results by platforms or themes.
+- **Categorization**: Narrow down games by platforms or themes.
-- **Game Details**: View extensive information about each game, including media content and ratings.
+- **Game Details**: View extensive information about each game, including screenshots, trailers and ratings.
 - **Favorites List**: Save and manage a list of your favorite games.
-- **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.
+- **Responsive Design**: Use on either desktop or your phone.
-- **User Authentication**: Securely log in and manage your favorites list.
+- **User Authentication**: Create an account with your email and manage your favorites list.
-- **Styling with Tailwind CSS**: A modern and responsive design.
+- **Modern, dynamic UI**: Made with love and care.

 ## Getting Started